Windows Display Driver Model: Virtualized video memory

 In the context of graphics, virtualization means that individual processes (in user mode) cannot see the memory of adjacent processes even by means of insertion of forged commands in the command stream.
-WDDM drivers allow video memory to be virtualized, and video data to be paged out of video memory into system RAM.
+WDDM drivers allow video memory to be virtualized, and video data to be paged out of video memory into system RAM or into page file.
 In case the video memory available turns out to be insufficient to store all the video data and textures, currently unused data is moved out to system RAM or to the disk.
 When the swapped out data is needed, it is fetched back.
 Virtualization could be supported on previous driver models (such as the XP Driver Model) to some extent, but was the responsibility of the driver, instead of being handled at the runtime level.

 Scheduling

 The runtime handles scheduling of concurrent graphics contexts.
 Each list of commands is put in a queue for execution by the GPU, and it can be preempted by the runtime if a more critical task arrives and if it has not begun execution.
 This differs from native threads on the CPU where one task cannot be interrupted and therefore can take longer than necessary and make the computer appear less responsive.
 A hybrid scheduling algorithm between native and light threads with cooperation between the threads would achieve seamless parallelism.
-It is important to note that scheduling is not a new concept but it was previously the responsibility of individual driver developers.
+Scheduling is not a new concept, but it was previously the responsibility of individual driver developers.
 WDDM attempts to unify the experience across different vendors by controlling the execution of GPU tasks.